-Jeremy Leaming joined ACS in March 2008 and currently serves as the Vice President of the Department of Communications.
-He is editor of the ACSblog, directs the organization's social media efforts and helps to shape the group's external messaging on an array of priorities.
+Jeremy Leaming joined ACS in March 2008 and is the Vice President of the Department of Communications.
+He is editor of ACSblog, directs the organization's social media efforts and helps to shape the group's external messaging on myriad priorities.

 Before joining ACS, Jeremy was the Communications Associate for Americans United for Separation of Church and State, where his duties included writing articles for the organization’s monthly magazine, Church & State, and posts for its blog, Wall of Separation.